 Summer in Saranac Lake

 Winters in Saranac Lake may be legendary, but summer is when this town really shines.
 From mountain and road biking to more paddling than can be imagined to arts, live music, shopping, and fantastic food, this mountain town will leave you wanting more.
-Climb the Saranac 6er mountains, pick up local souvenirs, or just relax the day away in the fresh mountain air.
-It doesn't matter if you're here with your family or if you're flying solo, with Saranac Lake as your basecamp, you can explore the Adirondacks any way you want.
+Find endless fun for the whole family!
+From all day swimming, picnicking, picking up local souvenirs, or just relaxing the day away in the fresh mountain air.
+Maybe even squeeze in a stack of blueberry pancakes, Saranac Lake has a knack for making anyone in your family smile!
+With Saranac Lake as your basecamp, you can explore the Adirondacks any way you want.

 On the land

 Whether you’re a hardcore hiker looking for a challenge or a family taking a leisurely stroll to a wild pond, the hiking in and around Saranac Lake is hard to beat.
 Self-guided nature walks, cascading streams, remote views, and mountains of all sizes dot the landscape, and countless trails lead to an unending variety of adventures.
-If you’re a goal-driven person, then tackling the Saranac Lake 6er hiking challenge is the perfect match!
-Climb six of the area’s iconic mountains to earn the finisher’s patch, or complete it in 24 hours for the Ultra designation!
+Even the most seamless of hikes can offer views that take your breath away, so spend your time looking for that perfect peak!

 For those who like to be self-propelled at a faster pace, Saranac Lake is also home to world-class road and off-road biking.
 From mountain bike trails less than a mile from downtown to quiet country roads with more scenic outlooks than cars, the biking in Saranac Lake is second to none.